Child Protection Statement

 This applies to all staff working for ES whether in a paid or voluntary capacity.

-ES recognise the importance of Safer Recruitment.
+ES recognises the importance of Safer Recruitment.
 All staff engaged in regulated activity, whether they are full time, casual or voluntary should undergo the following checks and procedures:

 Training will have to be undertaken by all staff once a year, with staff required to attend and complete the FA Safeguarding and Emergency Aid workshops.
 All staff will be required to familiarise themselves with the content of their job descriptions this will include their responsibilities for safeguarding children and safe working practice.